furkancanturk/insightful_ml/README.md

-# insightful_ml
+# Insightful ML, Data Science, and AI
-A code repository for studying ML, Data Science, and AI
+This code repository includes my assignment solutions and projects for undergraduate and graduate ML and data science courses at Özyeğin University.